For entry requirements for this course, please visit our website

 Months of entry

-The MSc in Computational and Data Journalism is a cutting-edge programme based at the UK’s leading Journalism School (Guardian’s University Guide 2016).
-It is jointly delivered by the School of Journalism, Media and Cultural Studies and the School of Computer Science and Informatics.
+MSc Computational and Data Journalism is a cutting-edge programme based at one of the UK’s leading Journalism Schools.
+It is jointly delivered by the School of Journalism, Media and Culture and the School of Computer Science and Informatics.

-This programme provides the perfect vantage point from which to succeed in digital journalist and allows you to develops skills in both data journalism and newsroom development.
-No previous knowledge of computing is necessary and the programme is open to graduates from any discipline.
+This programme provides the perfect vantage point from which to succeed in digital journalism and allows you to develop skills in both data journalism and newsroom development.
+No previous knowledge of computing is necessary, and the programme is open to graduates from any discipline.

-This MSc is ideal for recent graduates looking for specialist skills in digital journalism and coding that are proven to be in demand by leading organisations.
-We also work with working journalists looking to develop their skills in this growing area of the industry.
+It is ideal for recent graduates looking for specialist skills in digital journalism and coding that are proven to be in demand by leading organisations.
+We also welcome working journalists who want to develop their skills in this growing area of the industry.

-As a hands-on programme, it focuses on the development of knowledge and skills through research-informed practical learning in journalism, data science, computer coding and digital development.
+As a hands-on programme, it focuses on the development of knowledge and skills through research-informed practical learning in journalism, data analysis, computer coding and digital development.

-During this one-year, full-time Master's degree, you will benefit from a combination of lectures, seminars and workshops to develop your skills in an open, discussion-driven environment.
+During this one-year, full-time Master's degree, you’ll benefit from a combination of lectures, seminars and workshops to develop your skills in an open, discussion-driven environment.

 This programme is the perfect foundation for a career at the forefront of digital journalism.
 It has been designed to respond to a shortage in skills reported by employers and built to develop professional writing and editorial skills.
 In addition, it delivers specialist training to understanding data, coding and web application development.